egor-tensin/aes-tools/README.md

 -----------

 Build using CMake.
-Depends on Boost.{Filesystem,Program_options}.
+Depends on Boost.Program_options.
-The project is Windows-only, so building with either MSVC or MinGW-w64 is required.

-There's a Makefile with useful shortcuts to build the project in the build/ directory along with the dependencies (defaults to building with MinGW-w64):
+There's a Makefile with useful shortcuts to build the project in the build/ directory along with the dependencies:

     make deps
     make build